duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 Such summaries can be arbitrarily complex, and involve any data type.
 For example, DuckDB provides aggregates for concatenating strings (`STRING_AGG`) and constructing lists (`LIST`).

-These sets of values can come from anywhere, but in SQL they come from either a `GROUP BY` clause or an `OVER` windowing specification.
+In SQL, aggregated sets come from either a `GROUP BY` clause or an `OVER` windowing specification.
-For some aggregates (like `STRING_AGG`) the order of the values can change the result.
-This is not a problem for windowing because `OVER` clauses can specify an ordering, but in a `GROUP BY` clause, the values are unordered, so some order sensitive aggregates can include a `WITHIN GROUP(ORDER BY <expr>)` to specify the order of the values.

 ### Holistic Aggregates